NUS-Project-SaBai/BackEnd/README.md

 ```bash
 pipenv run start
 ```

+\* Make sure you set up both the Frontend AND Backend before logging into localhost.

 A localhost link will be provided for you to access the service.
 It will look in the command line as such: